driprado/starting_up_with_ruby/docs/3-printing.md

 ## 3.2 Puts statement
-Add a new line by default on the end of the statement
+Add a new line by default in the end of the statement
 Iterate through arrays
 Ex: `printing.rb`
 ```